 Hydroboost Brakes

 Hydroboost brake systems use pressure from the power steering system instead of vacuum as a source of power assist.
-Manufacturers use these instead of vacuum because not all engines produce enough vacuum to provide assist.
-This is true for diesel, turbocharged and supercharged engines.
+Manufacturers use hydraulic fluid pressure from the power steering system instead of vacuum because not all engines produce enough to provide assistance.
+This is true for diesel, turbocharged, and supercharged engines.
 A loss of power steering pressure will have a significant effect on the Hydroboost brake assist booster.

-Diagnosing a Hydroboost brake booster is similar to a vacuum-operated booster, except an inspection of the power steering system is in order.
-Check the power steering belt and inspect the lines and hoses for leaks.
 With the engine off, pump the pedal several times to discharge the accumulator.
-Then hold the brake pedal to the floor and maintain pressure while starting the engine.
-The pedal should move slightly toward the floor and then move back toward your foot.
+Then, hold the brake pedal to the floor and maintain pressure while starting the engine.
+The pedal should move slightly toward the floor and back toward your foot.